- May 29, 1955

 Oldest ever pole winner in NASCAR

 A year before, he earned the pole at Eldora Speedway, becoming the oldest ever pole winner in NASCAR's history, at the age of 58.The same year, he was the oldest ever winner in the ARCA Series.
 He broke his own record in 2015, winning again in the ARCA Series.
-In 2016, at the age of 61, Schrader isn't ready to stop and he still wants to compete in the ARCA Series and at Eldora Speedway.
+In 2018, at the age of 63, Schrader isn't ready to stop.